tom-leamon/wordpresto/README.md

 ## Local Development

+You can develop your WordPress website locally before transfering it to the production server.

+For Linux users, you can use the same non-local scripts that are used in production.
+If you are using Windows or MacOS, use the following scripts.

 ### Start the Containers

-For local development, only WordPress, the WordPress DB, and PHPMyAdmin containers are started.
+ 1. For local development, only WordPress, the WordPress DB, and PHPMyAdmin containers are started.

       `sh scripts/start_local.sh`

 ### Backup Local WordPress Data and Database

+Locally, backups will be saved in to `./backups`

+ 1. Backup the WordPress database

       `sh scripts/backup/backup-db_local.sh`

+ 2. Backup wp-content

       `sh scripts/backup/backup-wp-content_local.sh`

-Backups will be saved in to `./backups`.

 ### Restoring a Local Backup

-1. Copy database backup .sql file to
+1. Copy the database backup .sql file to

      ``./backups/wordpresto/database/wordpresto-wordpress-db_latest.sql``